MaestroError/PHPfuncitonsLIB/README.md

 # PHPfuncitonsLIB
+In this repository you can find PHP function which I made for my personal use in different projects.
+I hope they will help you somehow ;)

 # License
 No license!
 This functions is Open Source any completely free!
 You can even not mention my name, but you must remember - MaestroError:D